oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Clients use a unique secret per authorization request to protect against code injection and CSRF attacks.
 The client first generates this secret, which it can later use along with the authorization code to prove that the application using the authorization code is the same application that requested it.
-This practice is known as "Proof-Key for Code Exchange", or PKCE, after the OAuth 2.0 extension ({{RFC7636}}) where it was originally developed.
+The properties `code_challenge` and `code_verifier` are adopted from the OAuth 2.0 extension known as "Proof-Key for Code Exchange", or PKCE ({{RFC7636}}) where this technique was originally developed.

-#### Client Creates a PKCE Code Verifier
+#### Client Creates a Code Verifier

-The client first creates a PKCE code verifier, `code_verifier`, for each Authorization Request, in the following manner:
+The client first creates a code verifier, `code_verifier`, for each Authorization Request, in the following manner:

     code_verifier = high-entropy cryptographic random STRING using the